 If you have used a translation machine to translate your texts, it is wise to consider the following question: Is the translation fine as it is or does it require post-editing by a human?
 This depends on the desired quality and the purpose of the text.
 If you decide that post-editing is required, you have two options: review (light post-editing) or transcreation (full post-editing).

 In order to translate a large amount of text quickly and inexpensively, you can opt for machine translation.
 Within machine translation there are two options: Generic machine translation, which involves the use of an existing translation machine such as Google Translate or Microsoft Translator, or customised machine translation, in which a translation machine is built exclusively for your company.

 No matter which option you choose, a translation machine will not produce a flawless translation.
-Impeccable output should therefore not be a hard requirement when choosing machine translation.
+Error-free output should therefore not be a requirement for machine translation.
 If it does need to be error-free, you can choose to have the machine translation edited by a professional translator or proofreader.
 This is also called post-editing.
 You basically have three options after machine translation: no post-editing, review or transcreation.

 Extensive post-editing might not be necessary, especially in the case of small, unambiguous texts such as product specifications.
 When choosing this option you must be sure it is no problem that the text contains errors after translation.

 A review means that a professional translator or reviser corrects the translated texts.
 This is also called light post-editing, which comprises the following:

 The aim of reviewing a machine translation is to make it understandable to the reader rather than turning it into a perfect text.

 Transcreation (or full post-editing) goes one step further than a review.
 It means that the translated texts will be rewritten based on their intended purpose.
 This will result in flawless texts that read well and perfectly fit the tone of voice of your company.
 The process of transcreation includes the same elements as a review, but also several additional steps: